This Discussion channel is currently closed.

 Default_avatar

-Albin Peterlin almost 8 years ago
+Albin Peterlin over 8 years ago

 As a senior citizen on social security I do not agree with MP increasing our rates by up to 15% to give big business a break.
 In the 15 years I have collected social sacurity I don't think I've gotten more than a 4% increase.
 You see what that does to me.
 All the business has to do is increases prices.